Mojgeek/Spell_Checker/README.md

 * Trailing and leading punctuation should not be considered incorrect.  !computer and "computer" should be treated as correct, but comp.uter should not be treated as correct.

 * When the program starts, the dictionary file should be read into a data structure.
 This will initially be a linked list.
 A linked list header file is provided.
 The linked list implementation should conform to the declarations in the header.

-## Case One (To be updated)
-*A linked list test application is provided.
-Before beginning to work on the spell-checker, the linked list data structure should be implemented and the test application should execute correctly.

 A SPELL_CHECK main application is provided.
 The function names and behavior in the Spell class should be designed and implemented so that the SPELL_CHECK's main application works correctly.

-The data structure and spell-check application should be independent.
+* The data structure and spell-check application should be independent.
 We will likely realize that a linked list's  performance is too slow and consider alternative data structures.

 1.string, list, vector or similar includes are not permitted.